 In short, last year wasn’t a good one for me.
 I lost a lot of good stuff and have had to give myself a hard reset.
 I care about the work I’ve done on this site for the past 4 years and I want to continue to do it.
 To pull the curtain back a little, I’m fortunate that this site gets a lot of traffic.
 On a bad day I get hundreds of unique visitors, and this is based on last year’s statistics which was my “worst” year yet.
 It’s an unrealistic comparison but if I somehow got paid £1 per unique visitor last year, I’d have been paid a lot more than I did for my full-time job.

 Looking ahead, I already have a road map laid out for future content.
 I’ll be writing more articles along with making videos for the YouTube channel.
 Future videos will have higher production values than the ones released in 2019.
 Additionally, I’m effectively a freelance worker now.
 If you’d like my services or want me to work with you on a project, please get in touch, I’d love to hear from you.

 Thanks so much for reading.
-As always if you have any questions, please leave a comment or send me a tweet or DM.
+As always if you have any questions, please leave a comment.
 Cheers.